-When beginning a new hobby, craft or any new venture, starting with a book or magazine is a helpful and affordable resource to familiarize yourself on the topic and one path that I would encourage you to travel first if you are just wanting to dip your toes into the topic.
+When beginning a new hobby, craft or any new venture, and still like holding a magazine in your hand then starting with a book or magazine is a helpful and affordable resource to familiarize yourself on the topic and one path we encourage you to travel first if you are just wanting to dip your toes into the topic.

-That was the path I took to help ease me into this vast topic of beading jewelry.
+That was the path we took to ease us into this vast topic of beading jewelry.
 But in my day the internet was not what it is today.

 As much as I love the on-line information available I still love to sit and feel paper in my hands flipping through the colorful pages having the jewelry and projects jumping right out at you.

-I share in my beading for beginners story how lost I felt trying to figure out how to get started with beading.
+I share in my beading for beginners story how lost we were to figure out how to get started with beading.

 There were no classes or bead shops in my area and I didn't know anyone who did any kind of jewelry making.